leighannehiggins/layers-of-vision/frontend/people/10-djohnson.md

 artistWeb: artistWebsite.ext
 artistInsta: artistInstaHandle
 workImage: /assets/img/artists/placeholder.jpg
+altText: this will be the alt text of the image linked above
 workTitle: I as Object Un-Seen
 year: 2022
 workType: Installation of 3D prints and scaffolding